babyfish-ct/kimmer/doc/kimmer-sql/get-started.md

    We configured 3 arguments to ksp.

-   i. "kimmer.draft"
+   - "kimmer.draft"

       true means to generate source codes of kimmer, its default value is true.

       Let's focus on kimmer-sql, not kimmer.
 Set it to false.

-   ii. "kimmer.table"
+   - "kimmer.table"

       true means to generate source codes of kimmer, its default value is false.

       We want to used kimmer-sql, so it must be set to true, this is important.

-   iii. "kimmer.table.collection-join-only-for-sub-query"
+   - "kimmer.table.collection-join-only-for-sub-query"

       This argument will be discussed in detail in Chapter "[Contains](../contains.md)", it is recommended to open.